 Tips for Staying Hydrated

-As the end of summer starts to loom on the horizon there's an almost frantic rush to get outside and DO things while we still can!
-And in the cicada-buzzing sometimes oppressive heat of August, it's easy to lose track of just how much water you're losing through sweat.
+We've all been itching to get outside and DO things!
+And it's easy to lose track of just how much water you're losing through sweat.

 The average human being needs to take in between 90-120 fluid ounces per day, and more if you're exercising strenuously or experiencing water loss through environmental factors like heat or high levels of stress.
 About 80% of this should be consumed in liquid form but you'll get the other 20% from the foods you eat.

-Here are some of our favorite tips for staying hydrated as we enjoy the last weeks of summer.
+Here are some of our favorite tips for staying hydrated.

 1 - add more hydrating foods to your diet